Availability For Teenagers & Adolescents

 Childhood and adolescence are a time of discovery, growth and development, with these processes resulting in a wide range of experiences; some of which we may look back upon fondly, whereas others we would much rather forget about.

 As kids navigate the different challenges that come with growing up they are also learning about themselves, others and the world, with their parents and caregivers generally providing support to them throughout this.
 However, as is true of all people, children and teenagers can experience difficulties, with some of the big differences between adults and youngsters being the way these difficulties may present themselves.

-Sometimes a child who may be worried about something can tell you that they are worried, however depending on the situation this worry could also come out as anger or withdrawal.
+Sometimes a child who may be worried about something can tell you that they are worried; however, depending on the situation this worry could also come out as anger or withdrawal.
 Children who may be struggling with low self-esteem may become argumentative and refuse to compromise, whereas others may make negative statements about themselves.

-Sometimes if these issues are not creating a significant impact on the child's life they can be responded to effectively through reassurance and use of appropriate consistency and structure in their day to day lives.
-However, in cases where struggles may be impacting the child's life more significantly, these difficulties can be more effectively reduced or eliminated by working with a mental health professional.
+If these issues are not creating a significant impact on the child’s life they can be responded to effectively through reassurance and use of appropriate consistency and structure in their day to day lives.
+However, in cases where struggles may be impacting the child’s life more significantly, these difficulties can be more effectively reduced or eliminated by working with a mental health professional.